-The Faisal Mosque (Urdu: فیصل مسجد, romanized: faisal masjid) is the national mosque of Pakistan, located in capital Islamabad.
-It is the fifth-largest mosque in the world and the largest within South Asia, located on the foothills of Margalla Hills in Pakistan's capital city of Islamabad.
-It is named after the late King Faisal of Saudi Arabia.
+The Faisal Mosque (Urdu: فیصل مسجد, romanized: faisal masjid) is the national mosque of Pakistan, located in the capital city, Islamabad.
+It is the sixth-largest mosque in the world, the largest mosque outside the Middle East, and the largest within South Asia, located on the foothills of Margalla Hills.
+It is named after the late King Faisal of Saudi Arabia (r.
+1964–75).
 The mosque features a contemporary design consisting of eight sides of concrete shell and is inspired by the design of a typical Bedouin tent.

-The Faisal Mosque (Urdu: فیصل مسجد, romanized: faisal masjid) is the national mosque of Pakistan, located in capital Islamabad.
-It is the fifth-largest mosque in the world and the largest within South Asia, located on the foothills of Margalla Hills in Pakistan's capital city of Islamabad.
-It is named after the late King Faisal of Saudi Arabia.
+The Faisal Mosque (Urdu: فیصل مسجد, romanized: faisal masjid) is the national mosque of Pakistan, located in the capital city, Islamabad.
+It is the sixth-largest mosque in the world, the largest mosque outside the Middle East, and the largest within South Asia, located on the foothills of Margalla Hills.
+It is named after the late King Faisal of Saudi Arabia (r.
+1964–75).
 The mosque features a contemporary design consisting of eight sides of concrete shell and is inspired by the design of a typical Bedouin tent.

 Construction of the mosque began in 1976 after a $28 million grant from Saudi King Faisal, whose name the mosque bears.
 The unconventional design by Turkish architect Vedat Dalokay was selected after an international competition.
 Without a typical dome, the mosque is shaped like a Bedouin tent, surrounded by four 260 feet (79 m) tall minarets.
 The design features eight-sided shell shaped sloping roofs forming a triangular worship hall which can hold 10,000 worshippers.